-**First class: Wednesday January 10, 2018 @ 3:30 Dunning 12, attendance mandatory ** Final poster presentations will be on Creative Computing day, Thursday, April 5th, 2018 in the Biosciences Atrium.
+**First class: Wednesday January 9, 2019 @ 9:30 Mac-Corry B201, attendance mandatory ** Final poster presentations will be on Creative Computing day, TBA in 2019.

 Welcome to CISC/COGS 499.
-These courses are capstones for CISC/COGS plans and integrate material from earlier courses through a course-long project.
+These courses are 4th year projects for CISC/COGS plans and integrate material from earlier courses through a course-long project.
 The Calendar description for this course reads: ” Topic selected under the supervision of a faculty member.
 Emphasis may be on the development of a large program, or on more theoretical issues.
 Independent research, an oral presentation, and a written report are required.”

 By the end of the course the successful student will be able to:

 - Demonstrate the potential for independent research and/or development via a term-long project under the supervision of a faculty member.

 - Describe the process and results of their independent project via a written report.